jordanful/All-Aboard/README.md

 2. `npm install`

 ### Contributing
 We very much welcome contributions.
-If you've been interested in React Native, this app is a great way to into the framework.
+If you've been interested in React Native, this app is a great way into the framework.
 There are only a few components, no authentication, and a simple API.

 Please see the list of ToDos below.
 We'll monitor pull requests.